matthewfp/coursera_assignment_3/README.md

 The project work is divided into two scripts, *download_data.R* and *run_analysis.R*.
 These are to be run one after the other in this order, from the same working directory, using the following commands.

 source("download_data.R")

 source("run_analysis.R")

 ### download_data.R
 This script downloads the required data set and extracts the contents in the current working directory.

 ### run_analysis.R
-This script assumes that the first script, *download_data.R*, was run.
+This script assumes that the first script, *download_data.R*, was run, or that the UCI HAR Dataset folder is in the current working directory.
 It then goes on to perform steps 3 to 8 described above.